garpunkal/punkOptimise/README.md

         .Build();
 ~~~

-- Add the following configuration element
+- Add the following configuration element to your appsettings.json

 ~~~json
  "Optimise": {